klayu/hb_beacon/content/en/blog/depression-profiles-infj-vs-infp.md

 * Their naiveté makes them an easy target for toxic individuals.
 Because their own intentions and morals are above reproach, they think that’s true of all other people.
 Even when the actions of others show hostile intent, INFPs tend to discount their suspicions because it’s so far from anything they would do.

+{{<

+leftbanner src="/images/cc1.gif"

-* They can’t imagine that anyone would hurt them intentionally.
-It takes many years of living to discover the bitter truth—that many unfriendly acts are done on purpose.
+text1="* They can’t imagine that anyone would hurt them intentionally.
+It takes many years of living to discover the bitter truth—that many unfriendly acts are done on purpose."

-<p><a id="aflink" href="https://hop.clickbank.net/?affiliate=klayu&vendor=hissecret&lp=0" class="one" target="_blank" title="⚡Video : This is the “secret ingredient” to his lasting commitment !">⚡Video : This is the “secret ingredient” to his lasting commitment !</a></p>
+text2=""

+>}}

 * Their highly developed empathy makes them emotional sponges.
 They pick up easily the energy of others, making themselves susceptible to the moods of those around them.
 They’re infected by friends’ tribulations.
 For this reason, they find it hard to say “no,” and people often take advantage of them.